 - Bianchi Ibex (winter bike)

 - Motobecane Grand Touring

 - Vespa P200E

 - BMW R75/6

 Byron began working at Quad Cycles at the beginning of 2016.
 He grew up in Hollis, NH and moved to the Boston area in 2002 after meeting his wife while they were both racing in the Green Mountain Stage Race in VT.
 An avid cyclist for as long as he can remember, Byron grew up in a very active family who all shared a passion for riding.
 They commuted by bike long before it became trendy, and spent vacations bike camping in places like Nova Scotia, Canada.
 Byron raced BMX all over New England as a young teenager.
-Later, he was an amateur road and cyclocross racer in races all over the country for over 20 years.
+Later, he was an amateur road and cyclocross racer in races all over the country for over 20 years where he earned many state titles in Massachusetts and New Hampshire.
 Byron’s wife is a two-time Elite Canadian Cyclocross National Champion and was a Canada team member in the 2003 Cyclocross World Championship.
 They both still ride frequently, but now leave the competitive stuff to their 12 year old son who, when not embracing his Canadian roots by playing hockey, has raced two seasons of cyclocross.

 In the garage -

 - Cyfac custom road